Adversarial machine learning: Adversarial deep reinforcement learning

 Adversarial deep reinforcement learning is an active area of research in reinforcement learning focusing on vulnerabilities of learned policies.
-In this research area some studies initially showed that reinforcement learning policies are susceptible to imperceptible adversarial manipulations.
+In this research area, some studies initially showed that reinforcement learning policies are susceptible to imperceptible adversarial manipulations.
 While some methods have been proposed to overcome these susceptibilities, in the most recent studies it has been shown that these proposed solutions are far from providing an accurate representation of current vulnerabilities of deep reinforcement learning policies.

-Adversarial Natural Language Processing
+Adversarial natural language processing

 Adversarial attacks on speech recognition have been introduced for speech-to-text applications, in particular for Mozilla's implementation of DeepSpeech.